Located in the heart of Downtown, the Wyndham has many nearby opportunities for food, drink and entertainment.

 Extraordinary Desserts – 0.5 miles – Patisserie / restaurant in Little Italy, which in addition to lavish cakes, tortes, pastries and ice creams features a wide selection of savory dishes, including creative panini and salads, artisan cheeses and more, as well as appealing gluten-free and vegan fare.
 Our small batch roasted organic coffee, tea blends sourced from around the world, eclectic collection of boutique wines, all of them organic or sustainably produced, and unique beers from San Diego’s celebrated craft brewers make perfect accompaniments.
 1430 Union Street.

-El Agave Restaurant and Tequileria serves Mexico City nouvelle cuisine, and they boast a selection of over 2,000 tequilas.
+El Agave Restaurant and Tequileria – 3.1 miles – serves Mexico City nouvelle cuisine, and they boast a selection of over 2,000 tequilas.
 They have a private party room that can accommodate up to 28 people.
 Located on the southern outskirts of Old Town at 2304 San Diego Avenue.

-Casa Guadalajara makes their tortillas fresh, right before your eyes.
+Casa Guadalajara – 3.7 miles – makes their tortillas fresh, right before your eyes.
 They have dining indoors, in the bar, and on an outdoor patio under the shade of a giant pepper tree.
 Try some of the Mexican seafood dishes.
 Located on the north-western edge of Old Town at 4105 Taylor Street.

-Casa de Reyes is located in the heart of Old Town San Diego.
+Casa de Reyes – 3.7 miles – is located in the heart of Old Town San Diego.
 This is what drinking margaritas and savoring some antojitos on the patio of a hacienda is all about.
 Live mariachi music and folklorico dance shows on the weekends.
 2754 Calhoun Street.

 North Park, San Diego

-For the more adventurous foodies that don’t mind driving a bit out of the way, North Park is fast becoming the foodie/Brewpub destination of San Diego.
+For the more adventurous foodies that don’t mind going a bit out of the way, North Park is fast becoming the foodie/Brewpub destination of San Diego.
 There are literally too many great places to eat and drink to list here.
 The center of activity is around the intersection of University and 30th St, far from tourist areas and among the locals.
-We suggest you use the public parking structure just south of the intersection, because finding parking on the street can be difficult.
+If you are driving, we suggest you use the public parking structure just south of the intersection, on the west side of 30th St, because finding parking on the street can be difficult.
 The North Park Scene web site can help you wade through the long list of restaurants in the area.

 Many other restaurants can be found in the San Diego Restaurant Guide.